VayneMai021296/CMake-CPlus/README.md

 # Cplus with CMake, How to make configuration CI/CD with github Action on MacOS and WindowOS
+* Instruction how to make configuration SSH server on Window and MacOS

 # 🚀 CI/CD trên SSH Server với GitHub Actions - Tài Liệu Hướng Dẫn Chuẩn